0x2XPx/2Take1-script-Archive/readme.txt

 Note, if you are searching for an older version of a script thats not in this branch, go to the old-scripts branch.
+Also, I only update every 6-8 days or when there are alot of scripts that have updated.